Pencroff/kea-config/documentation/config-manager.md

 **Params**

-- dirPath `string` - path to folder with configuration files
+- dirPath `string` - path to folder with configuration filesThis method looking for two files main (name started from 'main' word)and file with name started from environment (like development, staging, production)

 <a name="module_kea-config.init"></a>
 ##kea-config.init(path)